 Albertine Cinémathèque provides extensive resources to its members including a list of films handpicked by its committee for on campus events, semi-annual virtual film series for in class discussions and many opportunities to bring filmmakers into the conversation with students.

 Albertine Cinematheque continues to support French film festivals on campus with its annual Festival Grant.
-Grantees will be selected by a committee of university faculty and will receive a grant of up to $2,200.
+Grantees will be selected by a committee of university faculty and will receive a grant of $2,200.

 US universities and colleges faculty can become a member of Albertine Cinémathèque for free!